Thaumiel-lbh/UNet-Pytorch/README.md

 pip install -r requirements.txt
 ```
 ### 3 Quick Training
-You can use the following commands for training
+You can use the following commands for training.
 ```bash
 python train.py --data_root your_datasets_dir/
 ```